shiva-bollibattula/Simple-Java-WebApp/README.md

 # Simple-Java-WebApp

-A simple java web application that can be used for testing the build and deployment scenarios.
+A simple java web application that can be used for testing.